-A major decision to make as a small business owner concerns which services you should keep in-house and which to outsource.
+A major decision to make as a small business owner concerns which 6 small business services you should keep in-house and which to outsource.
 Here’s a look at six services to manage internally and some that work well for outsourcing.

 Some responsibilities are best handled internally.
 These are prime examples: